Tickets (2023 Season)

 Unless otherwise noted, ticket prices for Adults/Children/Seniors are as follows:

-- Per play or musical, other than opening night or opening weekend Sunday Matinee Supper unless otherwise noted: $19
+- Per play or musical (other than opening night), unless otherwise noted: $22/person

-- Season Tickets (does not include Fundraiser Gala or special events):
+- Season Tickets (does not include Fundraiser Gala or other special events): $80/person

 Location of Performances